UWEnrollmentManagement/Connection/README.md

 **Solution**: Ensure that you provided the correct path to these files and that your web-server process has read-access to these files.

+### Incorrect password for SSL key, but you're providing the correct SSL key password

+**Problem**: This might be caused by a bug in the system cURL, which might cache your SSL keys; it seems that cURL can confuse these keys and use apply the wrong password to a key.

+**Solution**: Only use one SSL key on one server, or make all SSL keys passwordless.

 ### Script execution halts/no output

 **Problem**: This might be caused by an internal error in cURL while accessing your private key/certificate which causes PHP to die unexpectedly.